neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

   so no separate `cuda` module is needed.

 - The `cd` line changes the working directory to the training job folder.
-  This is necessary because the training commands inside `train-script.sh` use relative paths to the configuration files.
+  This is necessary because the `--config-dir .` argument in the `sleap train` commands uses a relative path to find the YAML configuration files.

-- The `./train-script.sh` line runs the script containing the training commands.
-  Alternatively, you could also type the training commands directly in the SLURM script.
+- The `sleap train` commands each train one model. `--config-name` specifies the YAML file, `--config-dir` the directory to find it in, and `trainer_config.ckpt_dir` sets where the trained model files will be saved.
 :::

 :::{dropdown} Legacy training commands (TensorFlow modules)